uploadcare/uploadcare-wordpress/README.md

 ## Usage

-* When adding an image while editing a page or in Media Library, choose the "Upload via Uploadcare" option.
+* When adding an image, video or audio while editing a page or in Media Library, choose one of the Uploadcare options, or add them to Media Library with "Upload with Uploadcare".
 * Use a built-in image editor when needed.
 * If you accidentally upload a file using a standard WordPress option, you can easily transfer them to Uploadcare to use Adaptive Delivery and other features.